lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

         firstPublicKey BIT STRING (ENCODED BY id-raw-key),
         secondPublicKey BIT STRING (CONTAINING ECPoint)
       }

+EdCompositeSignaturePublicKey ::= SEQUENCE {
+        firstPublicKey BIT STRING (ENCODED BY id-raw-key),
+        secondPublicKey BIT STRING (CONTAINING id-raw-key)
+      }
 ~~~

 `id-raw-key` is defined by this document.

 This structure is intentionally generic in the first public key slot since ML-DSA, as defined in {{I-D.ietf-lamps-dilithium-certificates}}, does not define any ASN.1 public key structures.
 For use with this document, the `firstPublicKey` MUST be the BIT STRING representation of an ML-DSA key as specified in {{I-D.ietf-lamps-dilithium-certificates}}.
 Note that here we used BIT STRING rather than OCTET STRING so that these keys can be trivially transcoded into a SubjectPublicKeyInfo as necessary, for example when a crypto library requires this for invoking the component algorithm.
+The public key for Edwards curve DSA component is also encoded as a raw key.

 The following ASN.1 Information Object Class is defined to then allow for compact definitions of each composite algorithm.